com-480-data-visualization/JSError/README.md

 ### Related work

+We want to make the map of religions showcase not only explore the regional comparisons, but also provide insight how religion can affect happiness and satisfiction levels and visualize them.

+Source of inspiration to visualize world data: https://github.com/com-480-data-visualization/com480DataVisualization_Vinemap

+We found this infographic that was based on the same data: https://www.visualcapitalist.com/mapped-major-religions-of-the-world/

 > - What others have already done with the data?
 > - Why is your approach original?
 > - What source of inspiration do you take?
-Visualizations that you found on other websites or magazines (might be unrelated to your data).
+Visualizations that you found on other websites or magazines (might be unrelated to your data)
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

 ## Milestone 2 (18th April, 5pm)